Andrew Stevenson Preview, Player Props: Twins vs. Rays

-Andrew Stevenson -- 0-for-1 in his last game -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Tyler Glasnow on the mound, on September 11 at 7:40 PM ET.
+Andrew Stevenson -- 0-for-3 in his most recent game -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Zack Littell on the hill, on September 12 at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Mets.
+In his previous game he had a hitless showing (0-for-3) against the Rays.

 Andrew Stevenson Game Info & Props vs. the Rays